asdeev/file-downloader/README.md

 `src`: Directory that contains all source code for the base application

-`src/components`: Directory that contains single use components specific to the application (layout components, headers, footers, etc)
+`src/components`: Directory that contains various components following the atomic design principle

 `src/pages`: Directory that contains all the various pages that will be a part of the application